 8 Days to Christmas!

-Undeniably, 2018 has not been a great year of capital gains for property owners.
+Undeniably, 2018 has not been a great year for property owners.
 In this final 2018 omnibus issue of Ruoxi’s Reflections, discover what is happening at the ground level in the Eastern Suburbs and the Auckland property market for November 2018.
 What do all these numbers mean for you as either a SELLER or a BUYER?

 Find out what 2019 will be like, as we walk through the various changes on the horizon.
 Boom or bust?
 How can you profit?